y-kim15/4796JointFineArtClass/README.md

 ````

 This will evaluate the model accuracy on small test set with confusion matrices and classification report, make prediction on an image, plot history and activation maps.

 N/B Please ensure tkinter is available for plot generation.

 #### Evaluate the accuracy of model on small test set
 The small wikipaintings test data set from RASTA are stored in data/wikipaintings_small/wikipaintings_test and are set as default test path.
 The small test set contains around 10 images per class and takes around 15 seconds to test.
 Note that model evaluation results analysed in the report are using the **full** test set
 - hence the outcome in terms of accuracy, confusion matrix may differ.

--s flag with -t acc will also save the generated accuracy results to json file
+Adding a *-s* flag with *-t acc* will also save the generated accuracy results to json file.

 Categorical accuracy for Small *wikipaintings_test* set: